mighty-gerbils/gerbil/doc/reference/misc.md

 ## Bytes

-This library provides primitives for operating on u8vectors as well as some utility functions
+This library provides primitives for operating on u8vectors as well as some utility functions.

 ::: tip To use the bindings from this module:
 ``` scheme